Destinations Italy Milan & Lakes

 Quiet luxury · the design week heart

-A small grid of five streets converging near the Roman ruins just west of the Duomo — the oldest part of Milan and, since the Salone del Mobile reshaped it, the design-week epicenter.
+A small grid of five streets converging over the Roman ruins just west of the Duomo and, since the Salone del Mobile reshaped it, the design-week epicenter.
 Independent ceramic shops, Spazio Rossana Orlandi (the design gallery), Trattoria del Nuovo Macello a tram ride away.
 Lower-key than Brera, more architectural, less touristed even in peak season.
-The right base if you're here for Milan Design Week or a design pilgrimage in general.
+Stay here if Milan Design Week is the reason you came.

 Salone del Mobile Rossana Orlandi Roman ruins